-Having estimated the model on decadal changes in the migration rate, we then predict the net migration rate for future decades, using the International Monetary Fund's GDP forecasts and UN population growth forecasts for future decades.
-We maintain the time trends estimated on data for 2000 and later, such that we presume the strong immigration enforcement regime stays in effect.
-The results are shown in figure 15.
-With this predicted future migration rate in hand, we multiply these by the UN-projected future birth cohort sizes to calculate predicted migrant counts for each cohort.
+Having estimated the model on decadal changes in the migration rate, we then predict the net migration rate for future decades, using IMF GDP forecasts and UN population growth forecasts for future decades.
+We maintain the time trends estimated on year 2000 and after data, such that we presume the strong immigration-enforcement regime stays in effect.
+The results appear in Figure 15.
+With this predicted future migration rate in hand, we multiply these by the UN-projected future birth cohort sizes to calculate predicted migrant counts in each cohort.
 These values are then summed up to obtain migration totals for each country in each year.